tomisalomaa/Gofore-junior-assignment/README.md

 ## Description
 Peep poop I am a robot who loves travelling hashtag filled maps.
 My only weaknesses are the inabilities to foresee obstables and then turn anywhere but right when conforted with them.

 This robot visits https://gofore.com/junior-developer-assignment/ and takes one good look at the map available during that specific instance.
-After a bit of map manipulation into a more suitable format, it traverses the maps and logs the whole adventure into the robot Framework (RF) log file available after the run.
+After a bit of map manipulation into a more suitable format, it traverses the map and logs the whole adventure into the robot Framework (RF) log file available after the run.
 Also writes memoirs into the results.txt file.

 ## Executing